What is the Early Years Special Educational Needs and Disability Inclusion Panel (SENDIP)?

 Where can the support offered through Early Years SENDIP be accessed?

-Inclusion Support Funding enables an early years provider (nursery, pre-school, childminder etc.) to provide extra support to a child at their setting.
-Its primary purpose is to enable children aged two years and over (on their early years entitlement) with SEND to achieve better outcomes.
-It allows an early years provider to increase their staffing ratios within the environment in order to increase the capacity of the child’s Key Person and where appropriate, to purchase other services.
+Inclusion Support Funding enables an early years provider (nursery, pre-school, childminder etc.) to provide extra support to children attending their setting.
+Its primary purpose is to enable children aged two years and over (on their early years entitlement) with SEND to achieve better outcomes and to access their entitlement funding.
+It allows an early years provider to increase their staffing ratios within the environment in order to increase the capacity of the child’s Key Person and/or where appropriate, to purchase other services.

 Transition Support Funding is split into two parts.